craftbeerpi/alexa/README.md

-# alexa
-Amazon Alexa Plugin for CraftBeerPi
+# Amazon Alexa Plugin for CraftBeerPi

-# Installation
+## Installation

 Please download and install this plugin via the CraftBeerPi user interface.